xanathon/node-red-contrib-vector-robot/README.md

 on Windows (unfortunately I cannot tell you where this is on Mac OS, since I do not own a Mac).

-after that you have to open a console cd to that folder and issue the following command:
+after that you have to open a console cd to that folder, so for example

+`/home/username/.node-red/node_modules/node-red-contrib-vector-robot`

+and issue the following command:

 `npm install`